-19.1 Weight and tyre pressure limits are shown in KG and kPa (PSI) in the format 5700 450(65) and are gross limits, i.e. an ACFT may use that part of the movement area if the weight and tyre pressure are BLW the figures shown at the time of the operation.
-If the limitation is based on MTOW, this will be shown in the format MTOW 5700 KG, precluding an ACFT with MTOW in excess of the figure quoted FM OPR on the area specified.

-- 19.2 Weight or tyre restrictions on RWY, TWY and aprons are shown in the remarks. - 19.3 For aircraft less than or equal to 5,700KG maximum takeoff mass: report maximum allowable tyre pressure in kPa (PSI). - 19.4 The actual numeric tyre pressure limit is published in kilopascal (kPa), rather than a category of limits.
-If the maximum allowable tyre pressure is unlimited and no pressure limits exists, the category code "W" will be published.
+- 19.1 Weight and tyre pressure limits are shown in kg and MPa in the format 5700 kg/0.45 MPa and are gross limits, i.e. an ACFT may use that part of the movement area if the weight and tyre pressure are BLW the figures shown at the time of the operation.
+If the limitation is based on MTOW, this will be shown in the format MTOW 5700 kg, precluding an ACFT with MTOW in excess of the figure quoted FM OPR on the area specified. - 19.2 Weight or tyre restrictions on taxiways and aprons are shown in the Aprons and Taxiways Section. - 19.3 The actual numeric tyre pressure limit is published as a code of the limit.
+Where the pressure limit does not correspond with a code, the MPa value is published.
+Tyre pressure limit codes are shown as follows: